MORNING CLOUDS, THEN AFTERNOON SUN

 Your First Alert Weather Forecast:

-Low clouds have drifted off of Lake Michigan and into eastern Wisconsin.
-While we can’t rule out some sprinkles or a shower near the lakeshore, most folks will stay dry.
-Areas to the northwest of the Fox Valley will see more sunshine, with decreasing clouds across eastern Wisconsin through the midday and afternoon hours.
+As expected, low clouds have lingered across east-central Wisconsin.
+Areas to the north and west of the Fox Valley have seen more sunshine.
+Look for decreasing clouds across eastern Wisconsin through the afternoon.
 It’s going to be a little warmer than Labor Day’s weather, with inland highs in the middle 70s.

 Our temperatures will feel summer-like again over the next few days.
 Tomorrow through Saturday, our highs will rise into the low to middle 80s.
 These high temperatures will be about 10 degrees warmer than normal for early September.
 You’ll also notice a modest increase in the humidity, which will cause many folks to click on their air conditioning.